akashbiswas0/SuPay/Backend/Readme.md

 # Supay Backend

 This is the backend for the Supay app, built with Express and Supabase.
-It provides CRUD APIs for users, groups, expenses, participants, and settlements.
+It provides CRUD APIs for users, groups, friends, expenses, participants, and settlements.

 ## Setup